nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 $0.707" + 1.5" = 2.207"$

 This distance of 2.207 in is less than the possible error.
-Therefore, it will be sufficient for the team's needs.
+Therefore, $42.375" ± 1.27"$ accuracy will be sufficient for the team's needs.

 ## RGB color sensor with IR filter: